MicrosoftDocs/bot-docs/articles/resources-app-insights-keys.md

 4. Copy the API key to the **AppInsights API key** field of your bot's settings.
 See the screen capture below for reference.

 ![Portal screen capture of the Application ID and API Key.](~/media/portal-app-insights-appid-apikey.png)

+## Additional resources
+- For more information on how to connect these fields into your bot's settings, see [Enable analytics](~/portal-analytics-overview.md).